iajaykarthick/recommendation-system/readme.md

 This score give an estimate of how much the user $i$ would have rated the movie $j$ based on the ratings of his/her weighted neighbors $i^{\prime} \in \Omega_{j}$ on movie $j$.

+The weighted relationship across each user's based on their similarity is depicted in a graph as follows:

 ![user-user-relationship-img](images/users_relationship.png)